goharbor/community/proposals/new/enhance_audit_log.md

 ## Middleware to capture the audit log event

-Create an audit log middleware which capture the http request and response v2.0 related API If the request is a POST method, it indicate a create operation , user login also use POST method.
-If the request is a PUT method, it indicate an update operation If the request is a DELETE method, it indicate a delete operation Use a ResponseWriter to get response code and the response header,
+Create an audit log middleware which capture the http request and response of v2.0 related APIs If the request is a PUT method, it indicate an update operation If the request is a DELETE method, it indicate a delete operation Use a ResponseWriter to get response code and the response header,